 Never leave your baby unattended in the car.
 During the summer, car interior temperatures can reach levels that can quickly kill a child.
 Pre-cool cars in the summer, and preheat cars in the winter before placing the baby into the car seat.

-relatives, friends, or coworkers to baby sit when the child is
+your relatives, friends, or coworkers to baby sit when

-An understanding boss can truly be a Godsend
+the child is ill.
+An understanding boss can truly

 Call our office the day you both get home to schedule the first visit.
 Make sure to call your employer or insurance company to have your new baby added onto the health insurance plan the same day you call us.